sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 ## Rest parameters

-If the number of route segments is unknown, you can use rest syntax — for example you might implement GitHub's file viewer like so...
+If the number of route segments is unknown, you can use rest syntax — for example you might implement GitHub's file viewer like so &mdash;

 ```bash
 /[org]/[repo]/tree/[branch]/[...file]
 ```

-...in which case a request for `/sveltejs/kit/tree/master/documentation/docs/04-advanced-routing.md` would result in the following parameters being available to the page:
+&mdash; in which case a request for `/sveltejs/kit/tree/master/documentation/docs/04-advanced-routing.md` would result in the following parameters being available to the page:

 ```js
 // @noErrors